zhizhizhizhizhi/tp/docs/UserGuide.md

 #### <a name="clear"></a>3.1.3.
 Clearing all entries : `clear`

-Clears all flashcards from the glossary.
+Deletes all flashcards from the glossary permanently.

 Format: `clear`